-Covid-19: Principal says Govt should take clearer position on masks in schools
+Principal says Govt should take clearer position on masks in schools

 Auckland Secondary Schools' Principals' Association president Greg Pierce was aware of a "small number" of local schools that had introduced their own mask mandates, but most had chosen to strongly recommend them instead.

-Still, the Orewa College principal didn't feel the Government's direction to schools was clear enough, and placed them in "too much of difficult situation".
+Still, the Orewa College principal didn't feel the Government's direction to schools was clear enough, and placed them in "too much of a difficult situation".

 "It shouldn't be up to the 2500 individual schools around the country to make up their own rules," he said.